 #3.
 By enticing and delighting investors.

 Investors love to see a high ratio between CAC and LTV.
 It’s a good indication of how well your business would scale with future investment.

 If you’re a startup on the hunt for funding, demonstrating a strong CAC:LTV ratio can be a great way to get investors on board.

-5 Steps On How to Calculate your Customer Acquisition Cost
+5 Steps On How to Calculate your Customer Acquisition Cost by Industry

 Now that you know exactly how CAC impacts your business, let’s dive into how you can easily calculate your own spend.

 Here’s the basic formula you’ll be working with (courtesy of Ometria):

 If that gives you bad flashbacks to grade school algebra class, don’t worry: I’ll walk you through it step-by-step.